Explaining Sanforized, Unsanforized, and One-Washed Denim

 Raw Selvedge denim is a uniquely beautiful thing - a starchy, slow-woven twill dipped in vats of living colour.
 It’s crunchy and unyielding to the hand at first, but soon rewards a wearer’s patience with a custom fit and the utmost comfort.
 But the biggest challenge associated with raw selvedge denim lies not in its break-in but in its sizing.

-But if that leaves you confused as to what the differences are between unsanforized, sanforized, and one-washed denim then you’re not alone.
+But if that leaves you confused about the differences between unsanforized, sanforized, and one-washed denim, you're not alone.
 Read on for a little guide to the key differences.

 What’s the difference between sanforized, unsanforized, and one-washed denim?

-Simply put, Sanforized refers to pre-shrunk, ready-to-wear denim.
-Unsanforized refers to loomstate, shrink-to-fit denim.
-One-washed refers to unsanforized denim that has been soaked in water to remove initial shrinkage.
-Sanforization is essentially a set of processes used to treat raw denim before it’s cut into jeans.
-Lengths of selvedge fabric are typically fed through a machine, where they are heat treated, steamed, and pressed.
-This removes the shrinkage and makes for a more stable denim.
+Sanforization is essentially a set of processes used to treat raw denim before cutting into jeans.
+Typically, selvedge fabric feeds through a sanforization machine, which treats the material with heat, steam, and pressing.
+This sanforization process removes the shrinkage and makes for a more stable denim.
 The pressing of the fabric typically results in a smoother, more uniform denim.

 Unsanforized denim, on the other hand, skips this heating process entirely.
 The untreated or “loomstate” selvedge denim is left as is, and will therefore shrink upon its first wash.
 Sometimes, unsanforized denim will shrink up to two or three tag sizes.
-The lack of steaming, singeing, and pressing also means that the denim retains its full, fresh-off-the-loom character.
-The uniqueness imparted by the cotton yarns, the texture derived from the weave, and the irregular shades of indigo achieved in the dyeing are retained in all their glory.

 What are the benefits of one-washed selvedge denim?

-Easy sizing.
-Getting the shrinkage out of the way before the jeans even hit the rails makes for simple sizing.
+Pre-shrinking before the jeans even hit the rails makes for simple sizing.
 You no longer have to guesstimate what your size will be post-soak.
 What you see on our size guides is exactly what you’ll get.
 Your new jeans will be ready to roll from the moment they leave our rails and hit your legs.

-Added comfort.
 Both sanforized and unsanforized denim comes with some initial stiffness and starchiness.
 One-washing your jeans helps to loosen things up for a softer hand and a quicker, more gentle break-in.

-Added character.
 One-washing removes any out-the-door sheen or uniformity in the denim and kickstarts its natural evolution.
 Whether that amounts to some added range and depth in a denim’s indigo tones or an intensifying of a yarn's “slubby” texture depends entirely on the fabric.

 In summary: